The Danish Social Democratic Party and Ghana’s National Democratic Congress (currently not active)

 The overall purpose of the cooperation is to contribute to the deepening of Ghana’s democracy by strengthening NDC’s social democratic profile and the understanding of its political and organizational implications amongst NDC’s members and the public.

 More specifically through a focus on:

-The first phase in the project was approved by the DIPD Board in March 2012, while a second phase was approved in December 2012.
+The project was approved by the DIPD Board in June 2014.

 The National Democratic Congress

 Formed in 1871 on a social democratic ideology.
-With 44 of 179 seats, the Social Democratic Party is the second largest party in Parliament and has since the Danish Parliamentary election in 2011 held government power in coalition with the Social-Liberal Party (Radikale Venstre) and the Socialist People’s Party (Socialistisk Folkeparti).
-Party Leader is current Danish Prime Minister, Helle Thorning-Schmidt.
-Through DIPD, the Party also collaborates with the Egyptian Social Democratic Party (ESDP) and the Swazi Democratic Party (SWADEPA)
+With 47 of 179 seats, the Social Democratic Party is the largest party in Parliament, but still lost the governing power at the Danish Parliamentary election in June 2015.
+Party Leader is Mette Frederiksen, who replaced outgoing Prime Minister, Helle Thorning-Schmidt, in the wake of the June elections.
+Through DIPD, SDP also collaborates with the Egyptian Observatory for Training and Consultancy and the Swazi Democratic Party (SWADEPA).

 Contact Iben Merild, Project Coordinator at SDP: email@example.com